Last updated: 06 Jan. 2023

 The EU General Data Protection Regulation (GDPR) is the most comprehensive change to EU data privacy law in decades.
 It took effect on the 25th May 2018.
 We work hard to comply with the GDPR and apply its principles as we build new services.

 Findymail is in most cases a processor.
 As a data controller, under Article 28 of the GDPR, you need a data processing addendum (DPA) signed with your processors.
 We've made this procedure simple and have the contract ready to be signed.
-Contact us at [email protected] to get started.
+You can find our DPA here.
+Please contact [email protected] if you need a signed version.

 We process only available online data for informational purposes.
-Our users have a legitimate interest in having easier access to already public data regarding other businesses.
+Our users have a legitimate interest in having easier access to already public data regarding other businesses and in reaching out to other businesses.
 By working as a specialized search engine, we make it possible for companies to connect with each other.

 If a data subject wishes to not appear to our customers, we offer a way to easily claim email addresses here